swcarpentry/collaborative-lesson-development/notes.md

 -   Tell people what the release schedule is.
 -   Give all contributors credit when you publish (having been clear up front who counts as a contributor).
 -   Be open to candid conversations around credit --- not all employment contexts are the same.
+-   Managing a community with an evolving material, so we need to
+    -   … have versions that can be referenced (i.e., are both always accessible and named), so that
+    -   instructor: have a known and known-working version to teach (at least as a fallback)
+    -   instructor: choose deliberately to self-update
+    -   learner: can refer to the version they were taught
+    -   contributor: discuss changes between versions
+-   Important steps (we might be publishing a set of lessons)
+    -   have an up to date author list (ideally maintain it from and inside version control)
+    -   bug bbq, merging, etc of the pending issues
+    -   keep track of which version your release (write it in a file but also make a "tag" on your lessons)
+    -   decide on a good release name (e.g., 2017.05 that conveys a rather clear notion of date)
+    -   build your rendered lesson
+    -   get a DOI so it can be cited
+    -   publish it (including its version number and doi)
+    -   also publish your infra? (workshop template etc)

 ## 8) Collect and act on feedback at several scales.

 The purpose of feedback is to guide lesson development so that authors aren't designing and arguing in a vacuum.